How to buy the right child car seat

 Many new cars have buckles quite close to the seat, but older cars often have the buckle on a longer stem.

-'Buckle crunch' happens when the length of the stem means that the seatbelt buckle bends around the shell of the car seat when it's done up.
+'Buckle crunch' happens when the length of the stem means that the seatbelt buckle bends around the shell of the car seat when it's fastened.

 This results in a weak connection and puts pressure on the buckle - it could break or come undone in an accident.

-You must make sure the fabric part of the seatbelt - the webbing - is holding the seat and not the buckle.
+You must make sure that the car seat is being held by the fabric part of the seatbelt - the webbing - rather than by the buckle.
 In the event of a crash, the seatbelt fabric will stretch to help absorb the impact.

-Some seatbelts are not long enough to go around a rearward-facing infant carrier (Group 0+ car seat).
+Some seatbelts aren't long enough to go around a rearward-facing infant carrier (Group 0+ car seat).

 You can sometimes avoid this problem by: